Here’s a roundup of European genealogy records recently published online:

 Georgia.
 From a recent press release: The Digital Library of Georgia (DLG) is celebrating its 1 millionth digitized historic newspaper page.
 The premier issue of the Georgia Gazette, Georgia’s first newspaper, published from 1763-1776 in Savannah, will become the 1 millionth page of historic newspapers to be made freely available online through the Georgia Historic Newspapers (GHN).

 If you’re ready to get started researching your Irish ancestors, then our Irish research guides are exactly what you need!
 Start with Preparing for Success in Irish Records Research to get a solid foundation, and then dig deeper with Irish Civil Registration & Church Records.
-These two research guides written by Irish genealogy expert Donna Moughty are available as a discounted bundle for just $17.95!
-Click here to get your copies.
+Get three research guides written by Irish genealogy expert Donna Moughty are available as a discounted bundle at our store Click here to get your copies.

 Disclosure: This post contains affiliate links and Genealogy Gems will be compensated if you make a purchase after clicking on these links (at no additional cost to you).
 Thank you for supporting the free Genealogy Gems podcast and blog!